 Treatment

 There are a number of treatments available to treat CF. These may be swallowed, inhaled or injected.
-Some of the main medicines for cystic fibrosis are: antibiotics to prevent and treat chest infections, medicines to make the sticky mucus in the lungs thinner, such as dornase alfa, hypertonic saline, and mannitol dry powder.
+Some of the main medicines for cf are: antibiotics to prevent and treat chest infections, medicines to make the sticky mucus in the lungs thinner, such as dornase alfa, hypertonic saline, and mannitol dry powder.

 Emotional Support